thomasviana/thomasviana/README.md

 ------------

-> I love how tecnologies are used to create a different solutions to the world.
+> I love how technologies are used to create a different solutions to the world.
 That makes me a happier developer.

 ------------